 Try asking some of the following questions in your agriculture job search:

-One thing about working on a farm - you'll get into awfully good shape while learning a new skill and maybe even making money at it!
-That said, paid farm work is becoming harder to find as unemployment rises and an increasing number of travelers opt for volunteering on a farm.
+If you work on a farm, you’ll get into awfully good shape while learning a new skill and maybe even making money at it!
+That said, paid farm work is becoming harder to find as unemployment rises and anincreasing number of travelers opt for volunteering on a farm.